-In August of 2015, the DHHR filed an abuse and neglect petition against petitioner and B.B.'s mother.
-As to petitioner, the DHHR alleged that he committed acts of domestic violence in front of B.B. in that he threw her mother, B.S.; slung B.S. on the couch; kicked and punched B.S.; strangled B.S. around the neck; and kicked the family dog.
-The DHHR also alleged that petitioner punched B.B., drug her around by her neck, discharged a BB gun at her, and tied her to a door where he hit her with a belt.
-Finally, the DHHR alleged that petitioner snorted pills.
+In August of 2015, the DHHR filed an abuse and neglect petition against B.B.'s parents.
+As to petitioner, the DHHR alleged that she punched B.B.'s father, D.B., in the face.
+The DHHR also alleged that petitioner hit B.B. in the face and tied her to a door and hit her with a belt.
+Finally, the DHHR alleged educational neglect in that B.B. missed thirty days of school and that petitioner snorted pills.

 The circuit court held a series of adjudicatory hearings on October 2, 2015, and October 5, 2015, during which it heard testimony from multiple witnesses.
 However, prior to the presentation of evidence on October 5, 2015, petitioner tested positive for amphetamines.
-Thereafter, the DHHR presented the testimony of several individuals that corroborated the conditions of abuse and neglect as alleged in the petition.
-Two of B.B.'s teachers testified that she missed thirty days of school and further described an incident in which B.B. disclosed that petitioner abused the family dog during an altercation with B.S. and threw B.B. to the floor.
-The
+Thereafter, DHHR presented the testimony of several individuals that corroborated the conditions of abuse and neglect as alleged in the petition.
+Two of B.B.'s teachers testified that she missed thirty days of school.
+The child advocacy center coordinator testified that B.B. disclosed domestic violence wherein petitioner punched D.B. in the face.
+According to the coordinator, B.B. also disclosed that petitioner whipped her with a belt (which caused bruising)